SeriousGuy888/time-convert/README.md

-# seconds-time-formatter
+# What is it?
- A NodeJS package for converting seconds to formatted time!
- Time can be converted and returned in JSON format, in words, and more.
+ A NodeJS package for converting seconds to formatted time!\n Time can be converted and returned in JSON format, in words, and more.

+# Intallation
+ ``